9mm vs. 45 ACP: The Ultimate Caliber Conundrum [Updated]

 Kyle, who is very [over-]analytical, also considers “power factor” when comparing the 9mm and .45 – but that’s another article entirely.
 Stay tuned…

 Apple pie, baseball, bald eagles and the .45 ACP!
 This cartridge has a proven track record in America that dates back over a century.
 It was trusted by the United States through two world wars, and, while it’s use among the military and LE agencies has lessened more recently, it still serves a large role in many specialized units, as well as remaining a favorite of many civilians.

 Supply of this cartridge should also be high.
 The .45 auto has been around for double-digit decades and while pricier than 9mm, the large quantities in which it’s produced makes it easy to find.

 To summarize, in the great .45 ACP cs 9mm debate, both are great self-defense rounds.
 Though a 9mm pistol will hold more rounds, the .45 ACP definitely packs more of a punch.

 So as with most things firearms related – pick your preference: heavier and more powerful cartridges with more recoil OR a caliber that allows for greater capacity, less recoil and a lower cost to shoot.

-And as you read above, even our Team Springfield SMEs don’t agree on caliber… but they do agree on this:
+And as you read above, even our Team Springfield SMEs don’t agree on the .45 vs. 9mm caliber argument… but they do agree on this:

 Whichever caliber you choose, put some rounds down range, shoot a lot of them actually, and make sure you train on a regular basis.
 Become proficient with your caliber of choice, because that is the best way to maximize the effect of any firearm that you carry for self defense.